-The Appointed Actuary must also comment on the adequacy of reserves, including IBNR, maintained for Self-Insurance Retention (SIR) plans.
+The Appointed Actuary must comment on the adequacy of reserves, including IBNR, maintained for Self-Insurance Retention (SIR) plans.
 SIRs represent the portion of a loss that is payable by the policyholder.
-These should be included in the opinion as "other net liabilities".
+The Appointed Actuary should include these in their opinion as "other net liabilities".
 They should be reported net of reinsurance, not net of the supporting assets.
 These supporting assets are to be included in the opinion as "other amounts to recover".
 The AAR should describe these provisions and provide details of their calculation.

-Whenever amounts for salvage and subrogation are material, and therefore presented separately in the Annual Return, they must be included in the opinion as "other amounts to recover".
+Whenever amounts for salvage and subrogation are material, and therefore presented separately in the Annual Return, the Appointed Actuary must include such amounts in the opinion as "other amounts to recover".
 The AAR should describe the method used to calculate these amounts.